xyntechx/xyntechx/README.md

-I'm Nyx Iskandar a.k.a. xyntechx, a 16-year-old who loves to code as well as pursue Computer Science and all things STEM.
+I'm Nyx Iskandar a.k.a. xyntechx, a 16-year-old who loves Computer Science and all things STEM!
-As a budding programmer, I aim to create fun via the code I write, which is translated into games, mobile apps, and other cool stuff.
+As a programmer, I aim to create fun via the code I write, which is translated into games, mobile apps, and other cool stuff.
 Needless to say, life is about experimentation - and having fun while you're at it!

 [Codeforces](https://codeforces.com/profile/xyntechx) | [Codewars](https://www.codewars.com/users/xyntechx) | [HackerRank](https://www.hackerrank.com/xyntechx) | [Instagram](https://www.instagram.com/xyntechx/?hl=en)